makerdao/community/governance-exercises/StableLab-Poll-02/Clive Derecognition as AD - August 9, 2023.md

 ---
 # Poll: Clive Derecognition as AD - August 9, 2023

-The $poll_deployers have placed a Governance Poll into the voting system on behalf of $poll_source.
-This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.
+The Governance Facilitators have placed a Governance Poll into the voting system.
+This Governance Poll will be active for three days beginning on 8, August 2023 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**